MarcusWolschon/ShoppingForTandoor/README.md

 # ShoppingForTandoori

-Independent companion app using the REST API of [Tandoori Receipts](https://github.com/TandoorRecipes/recipes) to display and maintain a shopping list.
+Independent companion app using the REST API of [Tandoor Receipts](https://github.com/TandoorRecipes/recipes) to display and maintain a shopping list.

+**Status:** Proof of concept